MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-playlistcollectionplaylistadded.md

 ---
 title: PlaylistCollectionPlaylistAdded Event of the AxWindowsMediaPlayer Object
-description: The PlaylistCollectionPlaylistAdded event occurs when a playlist is added to the playlist collection. ms.assetid: '13d3bc86-6655-4536-a58f-327eabb2b8f9'
+description: The PlaylistCollectionPlaylistAdded event occurs when a playlist is added to the playlist collection. ms.assetid: 13d3bc86-6655-4536-a58f-327eabb2b8f9
+keywords:
-keywords: ["PlaylistCollectionPlaylistAdded Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- PlaylistCollectionPlaylistAdded Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: